openfoodfacts/openfoodfacts-androidapp/README.md

 [![Open Source Helpers](https://www.codetriage.com/openfoodfacts/openfoodfacts-androidapp/badges/users.svg)](https://www.codetriage.com/openfoodfacts/openfoodfacts-androidapp)
 <br>

-- [Join the Play Store Beta](https://play.google.com/store/apps/details?id=org.openfoodfacts.scanner) (rather stable) - [Join the Play Store internal build](https://play.google.com/apps/internaltest/4699092342921529278) (bleeding edge).
-You might need communicating your email for whitelisting to teolemon on slack (or pierre at openfoodfacts org).
+- [Open Beauty Facts](https://play.google.com/store/apps/details?id=org.openbeautyfacts.scanner), [Open Pet Food Facts](https://play.google.com/store/apps/details?id=org.openpetfoodfacts.scanner) and [Open Products Facts](https://play.google.com/store/apps/details?id=org.openproductsfacts.scanner) are also built from this codebase and are available on the Play Store and F-Droid.

-- [Open Beauty Facts](https://play.google.com/store/apps/details?id=org.openbeautyfacts.scanner), [Open Pet Food Facts](https://play.google.com/store/apps/details?id=org.openpetfoodfacts.scanner) and [Open Products Facts](https://play.google.com/store/apps/details?id=org.openproductsfacts.scanner) are also built from this codebase.
+- They will most likely adopt the new Flutter codebase as well, possibly as part of making the main app able to scan products from all projects.

 <details><summary><h2> What is Open Food Facts? </h2></summary>